br815/CS1_Portfolio/README.md

     <!-- CODE END -->

 ## Notes
-As a learning exercise, some of my code explores alternative designs that go beyond what was required for these courses.
+As a learning exercise, some of my code explores alternative designs that go beyond what was required for this course.

 This code is not intended as production software.